-This blog is a follow up to the key findings of the Youth KAP survey aimed at getting the stories behind the data.
-FAWAKA translates to “How are you doing?” in ‘Sranan Tongo’ (English-based creole language).
+This blog is a follow up to the key findings of the youth survey aimed at getting the stories behind the data.
+FAWAKA translates to “How are you doing?” in ‘Sranan Tongo’ (English-based creole language)

 What is your message to young people?

 Stay calm but critical, stay connected with friends and family, if you have any problems on your mind, do not hesitate to talk about it with someone.
 There are institutions like the 123 helpline who are also there to support you.
 Limit your social media time and don’t watch the news too much.
 Stay home as much as possible; although young people are not a main COVID-19 risk group, don’t think you’re immune and can’t be infected, you can also be a danger to others.